jean-pierreBoth/anndists/README.md

 ## Implementation

+The implementation provides simd support.
-The implementation uses simd on intel and is being completed with std::simd.
+It uses [simdeez](https://crates.io/crates/simdeez) on Intel and is being extended with std::simd.

 ## Building